AjayMukhi/ITMD-521/README.md

    * Awarded Excellence Award by VF client for dedication toward work and my commitment.
    * Awarded Best Project member in Retail Domain by vice president, Wipro for the year 2011-2012.

-Though not interesting but I love to sleep.During my undergrad ,I continuosly slept for 14 hrs.
+Though not interesting but I love to sleep.During my undergrad ,I continuously slept for 14 hrs.
-My favourite actor is Leonardo da caprio.
+My favorite actor is Leonardo da caprio.

 # Git Tutorial